LZ1AQ / pa0nhc wide band loop

 A vast plus over coax use.

-Both free wire pairs are only connected to the
+Both remaining wire pairs are only connected to the

 ground surface of the splitter.

 One of them is for bleeding static voltages connected to the amplifier "ground" through a 100 k series resistor.

 Common mode noises at the CAT5 network cable in the amplifier blocked by the secondary of Tr1, and Common Mode Choke L7.
 In the splitter they are blocked by CMC's L10, L12, and 100 Ohms balance -to- 50 Ohms unbalance transformer Tr2.

 Z1 and F1 in the splitter prevent damage from to high or wrong

 Fuse : 5 x 20 mm, 200mA T (slow).